dharakyu/language-and-demos/README.md

 Repository for Cogsci 2023 submission.

+All simulation code is contained in the `code` folder, and the main training loop is defined in `train.py`.
+The language and demonstration models are defined in `lang_agent.py` and `demo_agent.py'.

 Experiment tracking is configured with Weights and Biases.
 To log experiments to your account, run `wandb init` in the command line and specify the experiment tracking folder.

 #### To run the sweep over message capacity (Figure 2):